nitinkumar123-del/SCT_WD_4/README.md

-in this project a bar chart is created using HTML,CSS,and jJAVA SRIPT to visualize the distribution of a population . the chart represents categorial data such as gender distribution
+in this project a bar chart is created using HTML,CSS,and JAVA SRIPT to visualize the distribution of a population . the chart represents categorial data such as gender distribution ths visualisation helps in understanding how data is distributed across different categoris in a simple and effective way